hanswage/easy-repo-search/README.md

 # Config.xcconfig
 Found in `easy repo search/Resources` directory, there is a file called `Config.xcconfig`.
 This file contains the variable `GITHUB_KEY`.
 Please update this key with your own variable.
 A key is required to increase the number of requests a single user can make per minute.
 However, the app can run without a key, if it would be removed from the code.

-Note: for demonstration purposes, this key does not need to be changed as of now.
-However, the key will be invalidated in the near future.
+Note: The key is a dummy key and needs to be replaced.

 # Project setup
 The project has two targets: the app and Unit Tests.